airpair/getting-started-with-chrome-devtools/post.md

 ## HTML Elements

-***Keep in mind that any HTML/JavaScript/CSS changes made in CDT are lost if the page refreshes***

 You can edit HTML on-the-fly using CDT.
 Let's take a look at how we can change some HTML:

 <iframe width="640" height="492" src="https://www.youtube.com/embed/4ARMf5jd988" frameborder="0" allowfullscreen></iframe>

 Using the magnifying glass, I select the element I want to change.
-Then I double-click on the value in the Elements pane to edit it.
 Alternatively, I could drill down through the nodes to find the value.

+When you find the element you wish to change, right-click on it to choose from common actions including:

-Select **Edit as HTML** from the right-click-menu to open an inline text editor.
+1. **Edit as HTML**.
+Open an inline text editor.
 This makes it easier to do any type of change or multiple changes.

-Select **Add Attribute** from the right-click-menu to add a specific HTML attribute such as **class** or **style**
+2. **Add Attribute**.
+Add a specific HTML attribute such as **class** or **style**.
+3. **Delete**.
+Remove an entire element, including its children.
+Pressing the Delete key will also do this.
+4. **Force Element State**.
+This submenu allows you to inspect styles applied to specific situations such as an anchor's *:hover* or *:visited* state.

-Tag names and attributes can also be changed, just double-click an attribute or its value to change it just like the element's text value.
+Tag names and attributes can also be changed.
+Double-click an attribute or its value to change it using the inline textbox that appears.

-You can use the delete key or select **Delete** from the right-click menu to remove entire nodes and their children.

-Also from the right-click menu you have the option to force an element state such as hover or active.
-This makes it much easier to inspect the applied styles for those elements.
+***Keep in mind that any HTML/JavaScript/CSS changes made in CDT are lost if the page refreshes***

 ### Shortcuts